Waging Peace in Vietnam: Redefining patriotism

-Navy and Air Force Resisters
+Navy and air force resisters

 This chapter contains essays covering the resistance within the U.S. Navy and Air Force.
 The lead essay, written by ex-Navy fighter pilot John Kent, is about the Stop Our Ship (SOS) movement which mobilized thousands of sailors and civilians to stop, disrupt and frustrate the U.S. Navy's ability to conduct the war.
 The war is described as "a bully's war, a war of domination and conquest, an imperial war."
 Examples are given of sailors refusing to sail, taking sanctuary in churches and marching in demonstrations; antiwar petitions and underground newspapers onboard Navy ships, civilians attempting to blockade ships, sailors jumping overboard to join blockading civilians, and crew members forming the letters SOS on a flight deck.
 An ex-Navy flight instructor flew multiple times over San Diego dragging a banner encouraging sailors aboard the USS Constellation to stay home.
 Pictures of underground newspapers and flyers are shown with headlines like "Military Revolting" and "A Warship Can Be Stopped."
 Naval sabotage also increased in tandem with the SOS movement.
 "The Navy reported seventy-four instances of sabotage during 1972, most on aircraft carriers."

 In the Air Force, resistance among airmen increased as the military shifted more and more to the air war.
 One well known resister was Captain Michael Heck an American B-52 pilot who refused to continue flying bombing missions over North Vietnamese targets in late 1972.
 He explained, "I'm just a tiny cog in a big wheel.... but a man has to answer to himself first."
 An Air Force staff sergeant wrote to his Senator, "The obviously insane slaughter of innocent people is not at all conducive to restful nights.
 The flight crews are simply 'fed up' with the 'useless killing.'
 Aborted takeoffs are becoming increasingly common."
 Charlie Clements, a graduate of the Air Force Academy who flew more than 50 missions in Vietnam, was flying his C-130 on "a secret mission to Cambodia, and I remember looking out of the plane and seeing vast areas that looked like the moon.
 Only one thing did that: B-52s.
 I realized we were conducting massive bombing operations there."
 He decided the war was immoral and refused to fly.
 The Air Force responded by committing him to a psychiatric hospital.